PMA-ParagliderManufacturersAssociation/PMA-Periodical-Inspection-Data-Format/specifications/specification_inspectionbody-manufacturer.md

-## Inspection Report JSON Format Specification
+## JSON Format Specification: Inspection Body to Manufacturer

-### Inspection Body to Manufacturer Specification
+### Detailed reports of inspection results

 - **From:** Inspection body
 - **To:** Paraglider manufacturer